MasegoM94/report-usage-forecasting/docs/user_analytics_methodology.md

-# User Analytics Methodology — Sprint 6
+# User Analytics Methodology

-This document describes the metric computation methodology for all Sprint 6 user engagement outputs.
+This document describes the metric computation methodology for all user analytics outputs.
 The canonical definitions are implemented in `src/analytics/engagement_definitions.py`.
 Configuration thresholds are in `src/analytics/report_engagement_status.py` (EngagementStatusConfig) and `src/analytics/privacy_policy.py` (PrivacyConfig).